Understanding the role of guardians ad litem in texas family law cases

 Key Takeaways

-• A guardian ad litem represents the best interests of a child in legal proceedings.
+• A guardian ad litem (GAL) plays a pivotal role in safeguarding the best interests of a child during legal proceedings, ensuring that their voice is heard and their needs are prioritized.

 Conclusion